John C. Calhoun: Historical reputation

 Calhoun was despised by Jackson and his supporters for his alleged attempts to subvert the unity of the nation for his own political gain.
 On his deathbed, Jackson regretted that he had not had Calhoun executed for treason.
 "My country," he declared, "would have sustained me in the act, and his fate would have been a warning to traitors in all time to come."
 Even after his death, Calhoun's reputation among Jacksonians remained poor.
 They disparaged him by portraying him as a man thirsty for power, who when he failed to attain it, sought to tear down his country with him.

 According to Parton, writing in 1860:

 The old Jackson men of the inner set still speak of Mr. Calhoun in terms which show that they consider him at once the most wicked and the most despicable of American statesmen.
 He was a coward, conspirator, hypocrite, traitor, and fool, say they.
 He strove, schemed, dreamed, lived only for the presidency; and when he despaired of reaching that office through honorable means, he sought to rise upon the ruins of his country-thinking it better to reign in South Carolina than to serve in the United States.
 General Jackson lived and died in this opinion.

 Writing more than thirty years after Calhoun's death, James G. Blaine portrayed him as a mix of personal integrity and wrongheaded ideology:

 Deplorable as was the end to which his teachings led, he could not have acquired the influence he wielded over millions of men unless he had been gifted with acute intellect, distinguished by moral excellence, and inspired by the sincerest belief in the righteousness of his cause.
 History will adjudge him to have been single-hearted and honest in his political creed.
 It will equally adjudge him to have been wrong in his theory of the Federal Government, and dead to the awakened sentiment of Christendom in his views concerning the enslavement of man.

 Charles E. Merriam said Calhoun should rank as one of America's strongest political theorists of the first half of the 19th century, with reasoning that was keen and strong, but also narrow and cramped.
+Calhoun was described as "the Marx of the master class" by historian Richard Hofstadter.

 Calhoun is often remembered for his defense of minority rights, in the context of defending white Southern interests from perceived Northern threats, by use of the "concurrent majority".
 He is also noted and criticized for his strong defense of slavery.
 These positions played an enormous role in influencing Southern secessionist leaders by strengthening the trend of sectionalism, thus contributing to the Civil War.